By Derwin L. Gray

 It happened to James, and it can happen to us.

-DERWIN L. GRAY (DerwinLGray) is the founding and lead pastor of Transformation Church in the Charlotte, North Carolina area.
-He is a former NFL safety and is the author of Limitless Life, The HD Leader, and a forthcoming title from B&H, The Good Life: What Jesus Teaches About Finding True Happiness.
+Derwin is the founding and lead pastor of Transformation Church in the Charlotte, North Carolina area.
+He is a former NFL safety and is the author of Limitless Life, The HD Leader, and The Good Life: What Jesus Teaches About Finding True Happiness.